-- Critical Illness Cover is shown on your cover summary and the additional features show that Enhanced Children's Critical Illness Cover is included, - during the term of the cover a child of the person covered (or if there are two people covered a child of either of them): - dies or is diagnosed with a terminal illness, or - is diagnosed with an additional condition, children's critical illness or critical illness that meets one of our definitions, or - is diagnosed with total permanent disability that meets the requirements of our definition of total permanent disability for Children's Critical Illness Cover, and
+- Critical Illness Cover is shown on your cover summary and the additional features show that Enhanced Children's Critical Illness Cover is included, - during the term of the cover a child of the person covered (or if there are two people covered a child of either of them): - dies or is diagnosed with a terminal illness, or - is diagnosed with an additional condition, children's critical illness or critical illness that meets one of our definitions, or

-• the information you send us is correct and complete, and your claim is valid according to these terms and conditions.
+- is diagnosed with total permanent disability that meets the requirements of our definition of total permanent disability for Children's Critical Illness Cover, and - the information you send us is correct and complete, and your claim is valid according to these terms and conditions.

-You'll find our additional conditions, children's critical illness, critical illness, terminal illness and total permanent disability for Children's Critical Illness Cover definitions and the relevant requirements in section 4.
+You'll find our additional conditions, children's critical illness, critical illness, terminal illness and total permanent disability for Children's Critical Illness Cover definitions and the relevant requirements on pages 42, 50, 52, 65 and 71.

-If we pay a claim under Enhanced Children's Critical Illness Cover, this won't affect your Critical Illness Cover.
+If we pay a claim under Enhanced Children's Critical Illness Cover, this won't affect your Life or Critical Illness Cover.